oddbird/oddleventy/content/services/consulting.md

 If you need a single session
 for a quick tip or question,
 we’re here for you.
-Schedule singles hour-long sessions at times that works well for you.
+Schedule single hour-long sessions at times that work well for you.

 - individual 1 hour sessions are $250/hour